Londoners Crave Homes Closer to the Office

 Who Are London’s Happiest Commuters?

-Cyclists have been reported as people riding instead of driving to work is now than last year, and is set to rise even further as more than 1,000 extra docking stations are planned to be delivered across London by 2016.and in today’s increasingly health-conscious and eco-friendly environment, the number of
+Cyclists have been reported as London’s happiest commuters and in today’s increasingly health-conscious and eco-friendly environment, the number of people riding instead of driving to work is now 10% higher than last year, and is set to rise even further as more than 1,000 extra docking stations are planned to be delivered across London by 2016.

 London’s commuters crave a work-life balance where working in the city does not mean having to compromise time and money.
 A shorter commute allows for more time with the family, indulging in hobbies and overall peace of mind - not to mention saving money on public transport.
 Those travelling from Zone 6 to Zone 1 will pay on average £2,344* every year compared to those travelling exclusively within Zone 1 (£1,284) or Zone 2 (£964).

 Those looking for their new London residence closer to the office will never be far from a Galliard home.
-With a fantastic variety of developments within Zones and , occupiers will appreciate direct journeys into the City and Canary Wharf within just 30 minutes:
+With a fantastic variety of developments within Zone 1 and Zone 2, occupiers will appreciate direct journeys into the City and Canary Wharf within just 30 minutes:

-Yet another of Galliard’s developments, The Stage is set to be a landmark destination boasting an impressive 37-storey tower, home to luxurious apartments, more than 250,000 sq. ft. of office and retail space, plus a brand new heritage centre paying tribute to , situated on the original site where Romeo and Juliet was first performed.
+Yet another of Galliard’s Shoreditch developments, The Stage is set to be a landmark destination boasting an impressive 37-storey tower, home to luxurious apartments, more than 250,000 sq. ft. of office and retail space, plus a brand new heritage centre paying tribute to Shakespeare’s Curtain Theatre, situated on the original site where Romeo and Juliet was first performed.

-Residents will be a mere six minute walk from Shoreditch Overground station, a seven minute walk from Tube station, and eight minutes from – the leading financial hub of the City.
+Residents will be a mere six minute walk from Shoreditch Overground station, a seven minute walk from Old Street Tube station, and eight minutes from Liverpool Street - the leading financial hub of the City.

-To find out more about The Stage, please visit our dedicated .
+To find out more about The Stage, visit our dedicated microsite.

 The following developments have now successfully sold out however, please do read on to find out more information.

 Galliard’s previously sold-out development, St Luke’s Square, is back for a third phase with an exquisite offering of 22 one, two and three bedroom apartments, just a five minute walk from Canning Town station.

-To find out more about St Luke's Square, please visit our .
+This development is now sold out.
+To find out more about St Luke's Square, visit our development page.

-Situated in the plush village-style environs of , Marine Wharf East is Galliard’s brand new Docklands development, set to comprise a stylish selection of one, two and three bedroom apartments surrounded by elegantly-designed landscaped grounds.
+Situated in the plush village-style environs of Surrey Quays, Marine Wharf East is Galliard’s brand new Docklands development, comprising a stylish selection of one, two and three bedroom apartments surrounded by elegantly-designed landscaped grounds.

-Residents will be just minutes from the City and Canary Wharf, with Overground station (Zone 2) only a 10 minute walk away.
-The River Thames Path Walk, located just a minute’s walk from the development, will allow occupiers to indulge in a peaceful, whilst enjoying the convenience of living close to the office.
+Residents are just minutes from the City and Canary Wharf, with Surrey Quays Overground station (Zone 2) only a 10 minute walk away.
+The River Thames Path Walk, located just a minute’s walk from the development, allows occupiers to indulge in a peaceful, waterside residential experience whilst enjoying the convenience of living close to the office.

-To find out more about Marine Wharf East, please visit our .
+This development is now sold out.
+To find out more about Marine Wharf East, please visit our development page.

 For a contemporary home in a thriving cultural destination, home-buyers and investors will undoubtedly be impressed with Newspaper House.
-Designed by Acorn Property Group’s forward-thinking architects, Newspaper House will combine classic and contemporary designs within its unique range of two bedroom apartments and three bedroom duplexes.
+Designed by Acorn Property Group’s forward-thinking architects, Newspaper House combines classic and contemporary designs within its unique range of two bedroom apartments and three bedroom duplexes.

-To find out more about Newspaper House, please visit our .
+This development is now sold out.
+To find out more about Newspaper House, please visit our development page.

-Residents looking for a modern city living experience will fall in love with The Fusion’s urban appeal, situated in one of London’s most culturally distinctive areas – .
-Set to include an executive choice of one, two and three bedroom apartments - each with a balcony or terrace from which to observe the magnificent city skyline - residents will be able to enjoy their comfortable, contemporary lifestyle to the fullest.
+Residents looking for a modern city living experience will fall in love with The Fusion’s urban appeal, situated in one of London’s most culturally distinctive areas - Shoreditch.
+Including an executive choice of one, two and three bedroom apartments - each with a balcony or terrace from which to observe the magnificent city skyline - residents are able to enjoy their comfortable, contemporary lifestyle to the fullest.

-Effortless journeys await residents of The Fusion, with Shoreditch High Street station (Zone 1) just over a two minute walk away.
+Effortless journeys await residents of The Fusion, with Shoreditch High Street Overground station (Zone 1) just over a two minute walk away.
 The development is just north of the City of London, so residents can walk or cycle to work as a refreshing alternative.
 For services across the capital and beyond, Liverpool Street station is just a 15 minute walk away.

-To find out more about The Fusion, please visit our .
+This development is now sold out.
+To find out more about The Fusion, please visit our development page.